AndreGaglione/readMe_try/README.md

 * One font, but customizable in color, rotation, size, letters and line spacing.

-### What could happen /do un here/ we expect ?
+### 2.2 What we expect

 * Events communication
-* collective poetry
+* Collective poetry
-* collective typographic drawing
+* Collective typographic drawing
-* public chat
+* Public chat
-* search for inspiration
+* Search for inspiration
-* self expression
+* Self expression
-* ads
+* Ads
-* contact making
+* Contact making
-* other unexpected internet phenomena
+* Other unexpected internet phenomena

-## DEVELOPMENT
+## 3. DEVELOPMENT

-### Interface:
+### 3.1 Interface

 The interface is linear and minimal, essential, white and black.
 From the homepage the user can access the lobby, the waiting room before the toilets.
 In the lobby the user can select the toilet in his area and if not yet present he can request one thanks to a button.
 The geolocation coordinates are visible on this page and there is an audio player that emulates the noises of the disco bathroom environment.
 Once the door is selected, you enter the toilet, if the user is in the toilet area, the editor mode opens with which he can edit his messages.
 Typographic functions are: line spacing, letter spacing, size, and rotation.

-### The toilet system
+### 3.2 Lobby

-TOILET SEARCH
+### 3.2 Toilet system

-GEOLOCATION
+### 3.3 Tile search

-## ISSUES AND IMPROVEMENTS
+### 3.4 Geolocation

-JSON/PLACEMENT
+### 3.5 Tools

-Il sistema si basa su un database JSON che viene riscritto ad ogni PLACEMENT appesantendo la pagina ed intaccando la fluidità della navigazione.
+## 4. ISSUES & IMPROVEMENTS

-—> Utilizzare servizi database service come FIREBASE che garantiscono un caricamento fluido senza continue riscritture del file
+### 4.1 JSON/placement

-HTML SYSTEM
+The system is based on a JSON database which is rewritten at each PLACEMENT, making the page heavy and affecting the fluidity of the navigation.

-Viene creata una pagina molto grande con tanti <div> e questo va ad aumentare il peso della pagina.
+-> Use database service services such as FIREBASE which guarantee a smooth upload without continuous file rewriting

-—> Non usare una pagina HTML ma creare un modello custom con un funzionamento simile a Google Maps
+### 4.2 HTML

-The tools
+A very large page is created with many <div> and this increases the weight of the page.

-The team
+-> Do not use an HTML page but create a custom model with a behavior similar to Google Maps